-A: First, it is important to note that income received that is not in excess of equity is not counted as income (this approach is similar to the way retirement accounts are treated with respect to receipt of contributed dollars).
+A: First, note that income received that is not in excess of equity is not counted as income; this approach is similar to the way retirement accounts are treated with respect to receipt of contributed dollars.
 Second, the cash value of the home, as of the date of the certification, must be included in the calculation.
 If the value cannot be readily determined from the loan documents, an estimate based on the number of payments received to date should be sufficient, provided the manager obtains the market value from the county auditor or another reliable source.
-Lastly, the manager must address the current status of the home: Is it sitting vacant?
+Lastly, the manager must address the current status of the home.
+Is it sitting vacant?
 Is it being rented?
 If the home is being rented, any income will have to be addressed.

 A: No. It is excluded from the income calculation.
-Language in the 24 CFR5.609(c) indicates that such reimbursements that are coming from a HUD program are not counted as income.
+Language in the 24 CFR5.609(c) indicates that such reimbursements that come from a HUD program are not counted as income.

 Q: May owners include an unborn child when determining the household size?

 A: Yes.
 The expectant mother should self-certify to the pregnancy, as described in Appendix 3 of the HUD Handbook 4350.3.
 The unborn child must be listed as a household member on the Tenant Income Certification.

 Q: Must a manager send a verification request to the Child Support Enforcement Agency (CSEA) when a resident with minor children states that no agreement for child support or alimony exists and no support is being received?

 A: No. OHFA's policy is that negative answers on the Sworn Income and Assets Statement are not required to be verified.

 Q: When an employment verification indicates a raise with varying amounts (e.g., $0.30 to $0.50) should the owner use $0.30, $0.50, or the average of the two?